KingStake21/vola-docs/docs/user-guide/vola-chain-node-guide.md

 ```

 :::note
-Make sure you are on the same directory as aggregator node docker repo.
+Make sure you are on the same directory as the vola-node docker repo.
 :::

-### Upgrading Chain to new Devnet (v2)
+### Upgrading Vola Chain to Devnet (v2)

-If you already have a Vola chain running during the first devnet release, follow the steps below to upgrade your **Vola Chain Node**.
+If you already have a previous Devnet node version running, follow the steps below to upgrade your **Vola Chain Node** to the latest Devnet release.

 1. **Shut down the existing container:**